anderav1/Extra-Credit/README.md

 ## Overview

 You will be using the `BaseServiceClient` and `UrlProvider` created in class, alongside custom decoding initializers for the types provided, to create two service clients for various [PokéApi](https://pokeapi.co/docs/v2.html/) endpoints.
-Follow the instructions listed below to solve the problems listed in this project.
+Follow the instructions listed below to solve the problems given in this project.

 ---

 ## Problems 1-4: `BerryServiceClient`

-Work for these problems should be completed in the `BerryServiceClient` class provided.
+Work for these problems should be completed in the `BerryServiceClient` class provided in the **Service** directory of this project.

 ### Problem 1 (10 points)